-There is a $35 bench fee for declined estimates.
-If you would like us to recycle the unit, we will waive the evaluation fee.
+Commercial Customers: There is a $35 bench fee for declined estimates.
+If you would like us to scrap the unit, we will waive the evaluation fee.

-In addition, there is a $15-30 return shipping fee (depending on size and weight of equipment).
-If you would like us to recycle the unit, we will waive the return shipping fee.
+End Users: We do not charge an evaluation fee – ever.
+There is a $15-30 return shipping fee (depending on size and weight of equipment).
+If you would like us to scrap the unit, we will waive the return shipping fee.

 The FREE way!
 Complete our schedule service form and you will be able to print a pre-paid shipping label through UPS.
 Don’t want us to pay for the shipping?
 No problem!
 Our address is: